Dr. Vienna and a young patient

 Adults

 Adults experiencing a change in their mental abilities (language, memory, attention, etc.) would be candidates for a neuropsychological evaluation.
 For those with a prior medical or psychiatric diagnosis, an evaluation is a solid way to determine the effects of your condition and aid in treatment or rehabilitation planning.
 For example, after testing and analyzing the data, our recommendations from the evaluation will assist you in effectively integrating back into work or home life.
-If you don’t have a prior diagnosis, no problem, we can help with a comprehensive evaluation to assess for a plethora of symptoms and diagnosis.
+If you don’t have a prior diagnosis, no problem.
+We can help with a comprehensive evaluation to assess for a plethora of symptoms and diagnoses.

 Children

 A neuropsychological evaluation can be very useful in identifying cognitive strengths and weaknesses.
-This is particularly helpful in children who have developmental delays or at risk for cognitive problems.
-For example, children who have been exposed to environmental toxins, in utero substances, or known diagnosis such as Cerebral Palsy Disorder.
+This is particularly helpful in children with developmental delays or at risk for cognitive problems.
+For example, children who have been exposed to environmental toxins, in utero substances, or have a known diagnosis such as Cerebral Palsy Disorder.
 This type of evaluation is also useful for school-aged children who are not progressing in school or exhibiting “behavior problems.”
-Sometimes this can be described by teachers as students being easily distracted, interrupting the class, forgetting homework, not paying attention, talking out of turn, etc.
+Sometimes, this can be described by teachers as students being easily distracted, interrupting the class, forgetting homework, not paying attention, talking out of turn, etc.

 In sum, our neuropsychological evaluations will identify the type of cognitive problem you or your child are experiencing.
 We will combine data from your clinical interview, collateral sources, such as other providers or teachers, and your testing results to make specific treatment or rehabilitation recommendations.